Studio Culture Policy

 - Students should recognize that the most valuable insights emerge from within their ongoing dialogue with the work, not from judgment on the finished project.
-The School emphasizes ongoing dialogue and discussion rather than final judgment.
+The Schools emphasize ongoing dialogue and discussion rather than final judgment.
 An important component of the laboratory will be regular group discussions of the students’ ongoing design work and more public discussions in the form of exhibitions.
 Each discussion is primarily intended not as a critique of the student by the faculty, but as a mutual dialogue about architecture.

-- Students are encouraged to think of all the faculty of the School as “their” faculty, and not only their particular lab instructor.
+- Students are encouraged to think of all the faculty of the Schools as “their” faculty, and not only their particular lab instructor.
 Interaction between students in separate labs and between students in separate years of the program is encouraged.

 - The weekly routine of design lab will be infused with lectures and presentations by an array of faculty and visitors.
 Students are expected to attend as many of these presentations as possible, and to participate in the discussions that they initiate.

 - All students are encouraged to establish a trajectory of investigation that will sustain a continuing creative life within the profession.

-- The School believes that the continuing health and development of the discipline of architecture demands students who are capable of critical thought about the principles and practice of their profession.
+- The Schools believe that the continuing health and development of the discipline of architecture demands students who are capable of critical thought about the principles and practice of their profession.

-- The School believes that every student’s work has the capacity to influence future growth and innovation within the discipline.
+- The Schools believe that every student’s work has the capacity to influence future growth and innovation within the discipline.

 - While the laboratory and its supporting facilities provide immense opportunities for innovation and exploration, these spaces require the respect of all.
-The School expects students, faculty, and staff to assist in maintaining the cleanliness and functionality of spaces and equipment.
+The Schools expect students, faculty, and staff to assist in maintaining the cleanliness and functionality of spaces and equipment.
 These include, but are not limited to, the design laboratories, lobbies, classrooms, print labs, shops, restrooms, and exterior building perimeters at all sites.

 This Studio Culture Policy is an evolving document.
-The School encourages the submission of comments and constructive suggestions to the academic advisors, program chairs, Associate Director or Director of the School of Architecture + Design for consideration, review, and/or implementation.
+The Schools encourage the submission of comments and constructive suggestions to the academic advisors, program chairs, Associate Director or Director of the School of Architecture and School of Design for consideration, review, and/or implementation.